 Financial Compliance Division at firstname.lastname@example.org.

-to the Financial Accountability System Resource Guide, Section 9.2.3
+to pages 6-7 in the Financial Accountability System Resource Guide, Section 9.2.3

 for more detailed information about the campus and district improvement